THE AIRGAMI STORY

 - Minimally interfering with breathing or other activities

 In October, 2019, Air99 was named the awardee of the 2019 Reimagining Respiratory Protection QuickFire Challenge.
-Richard traveled to Washington, DC to receive the reward, including a trophy and $100,000 in funding.
+Richard traveled to Washington, DC to receive the reward, including a trophy and a $100,000 grant.

-A key objective of the QuickFire Challenge was to identify a mask that could potentially save lives by improving respiratory safety, given the threat of future pandemics.
+A primary objective of the QuickFire Challenge was to find a mask that could potentially save lives in case of a pandemic.

-Nine weeks after Air99 received the QuickFire Challenge Award, the COVID-19 pandemic swept the globe with devastating human and economic consequences.
+Nine weeks after Air99 received the QuickFire Challenge Award, COVID-19 swept the globe, bringing devastating human and economic consequences.

 All images Copyright © 2020 Richard Gordon.